s1Jh/osupp/README.md

 The last type of object in the game is the spinner.
 They appear as large circles in the middle of your screen.
 Once a spinner appears, you must press down on any button and spin your cursor around the center of the spinner as fast as you can!
 After a while, the spinner will fill up, and you may stop spinning, you will be notified of this.
-However, if you keep spinning you may get some bonus points.
+However, if you keep spinning you will get some bonus points.

 There are two main scoring systems in the game.
 The point score, which is displayed as a number and a accuracy score, displayed as a percentage.
 The point score is the sum of all points you've gained while playing a map.
 You may earn these points by successfully completing any of the gameplay elements.
 NotOsu is a combo game, try to hit long streaks of accurate hits.
 Each element you play successfully increases a score multiplier.
 The accuracy score is a percentage.
 It is the average accuracy you've shown throughout the match.
 These two scores are very intertwined, as higher accuracy means more points!

+Have fun!